What is required of programs that join the Advocacy Learning Center?

 The important thing is that this be a key person who is able to make or influence change in your program.
 Please call us to discuss.

 What if a team member leaves our employment?

-We know you’ll make every attempt to select team members who will complete the 18-month course.
+We know you will make every attempt to select team members who will complete the 17-month course.
 However, if a team member leaves your program, we will work with you to determine if a replacement team member makes sense.
 In some cases, your team will simply complete the course with one less team member.
-In other cases, we may be able to replace them since we start a new class every 6 months and course activities are repeated.
-If a new team member needed to attend the next 4-day immersion training, your organization would need to cover the person’s travel costs if we had already subsidized your travel.
+In other cases, it may work to replace them on the ALC team.

 How will our staff members who aren’t on the team benefit from the course?